 New York is one of the top-paying states for data analysts, fueled by Wall Street's massive appetite for quantitative talent, a booming media and advertising analytics scene, and one of the densest concentrations of Fortune 500 headquarters in the country.
 Most roles cluster in New York City, but opportunities extend to the greater metro area and upstate hubs.

-35 jobs found
+58 jobs found

-Senior Data Analyst
+Data Analyst

-Haus — New York, United States
+NFP — New York, New York, United States

-Director or Vice president Business analyst with investment management - OMS/EMS experience is mandatory.
+Vice president Business analyst with investment management - OMS/EMS experience is mandatory.

 VTekis Consulting LLP — New York, New York, United States

-Strava — New York, New York, United States
+City of New York — New York, New York, United States

 City of New York — Long Island City, New York, United States

-NYU — New York, New York, United States
+Amazon — New York, New York, United States

-The Nielsen Company — New York, New York, United States
+Amazon — New York, New York, United States

 What You Need to Know